ADDICTION DETOX FOR DRUGS AND ALCOHOL

 A withdrawal is a part of treatment that can range in severity depending on the drug(s) being used, length of use, general level of health, age, and other factors.

 An acute detox should be complete within 7-10 days, but the exact length will depend on someones individual circumstances.
-Even after this initial detox period of recovery, it is normal to continue to experience some physical or mood-related symptoms – but engagement in psychotherapy and other therapeutic modalities can effectively address these symptoms.
+Even after this initial detox period, it is normal to continue to experience some physical or mood-related symptoms – but engagement in psychotherapy and other therapeutic modalities can effectively address these symptoms.